Liao dynasty: Abaoji (907–926)

-In 917, Abaoji received naphtha as a gift from the state of Wuyue:
+In 917, Abaoji received naphtha as a gift from the state of Wuyue.

 In 920, Abaoji ordered the development of a Khitan writing system known as the Khitan large script.
 While superficially similar to Chinese writing, it arbitrarily adds and reduces strokes to Chinese characters to compose words, making it completely unrecognizable to Han readers.
 In 925, the arrival of a Uyghur delegation led Abaoji to order his younger brother, Yelü Diela, to study the Old Uyghur language.
 Uyghur influence led to the development of a Khitan small script with more phonetic elements.
 The Khitan script was used for memorial inscriptions on wood and stone and record keeping in the Northern Administration.
 Almost no extensive documents written in Khitan script have survived, suggesting that few were ever produced.
 In the Southern Establishment, Chinese was the administrative language, which many Khitans learned, including Abaoji's sons.
 In a conversation with Yao Kun, an envoy from Later Tang, Abaoji said he spoke Chinese but did not speak it in the presence of other Khitans, because he feared that they would emulate the Han and grow soft.

 During his reign, Abaoji attacked numerous neighboring peoples and expanded Liao territory exponentially.
 Against the steppe nomads, he led campaigns in 908 against the Shiwei, in 910 the Kumo Xi, in 912 the Zubu, in 915 the Khongirad, and again in 919 to subdue the Khongirad.
 From 922 to 923, he raided the Jin and its successor, Later Tang.
 A year later he attacked the Tatars.
 His campaigns continued right up until his death in 926 with the conquest of Balhae and the creation of the puppet Kingdom of Dongdan.
 Most of Balhae's population was relocated to what is now Liaoning.
-The destruction of Balhae resulted in three independent groups beyond Khitan control: the northwestern Balhae people in modern Heilongjiang, the Balhae people west of the Yalu River, and the state of Jeongan in the upper valley of the Mudan River.
+The destruction of Balhae resulted in three independent groups beyond Khitan control: the northwestern Balhae people in modern Heilongjiang, the Balhae people west of the Yalu River, and the state of Jeongan in the upper valley of the Mudan River that emerged after the dissolution of Dongdan.

 Abaoji died of typhoid fever at the age of 54 on 6 September 926.